Aleksandr Brechalov

-Aleksandr Vladimirovich Brechalov (Александр Владимирович Бречалов; born on 18 November 1973) is a Russian politician who is currently the 3rd Head of the Udmurt Republic since 18 September 2017.
+Aleksandr Vladimirovich Brechalov (Александр Владимирович Бречалов; born 18 November 1973) is a Russian politician who was the 3rd Head of the Udmurt Republic between 18 September 2017 and 29 July 2026.
 He is also the Secretary of the Udmurt regional branch of the United Russia party since 7 July 2020.

 He was the secretary of the Civic Chamber of the Russian Federation from 2014 to 2017, was the co-chairman of the Central Headquarters of the All-Russian People's Front, and was the First Vice-president of the All-Russian Public Organization of Small and Medium-Sized Business "Support of Russia".

 Biography

 Aleksandr Brechalov was born in Tlyustenkhabl on 18 November 1973.
 His father, Vladimir, was a builder.

 Career

 In 1994, he graduated from the Krasnodar Military Institute S. M. Shtemenko with honors.

 He got his first work experience as a schoolboy at the construction site of a residential building in Krasnodar.
 From 1994 to 1996, he worked as deputy head of the regime service of the Chkalovsky garrison (special aviation division).

 Between 1996 and 2000, he worked as a legal adviser to CJSC TV-6 Moscow and OJSC Alfa-Bank.
 In 1999, he graduated from the Moscow State Law Academy.
 O. E. Kutafina.

 From 2001 to 2002, he held the position of head of the legal department at CB Uniastrum Bank (LLC).
 In 2002 to 2003, he worked as the director of the legal department at CB Uniastrum Bank (LLC).
 From 2003 to 2006, he worked as General Director of Uniastrum Consulting LLC.
 Between 2006 and 2013, he was promoted as President of VBO Consult LLC.

 In 2005, he was the head of the regional branch in the Krasnodar Krai.
 In 2008, he was promoted as vice-president.
 From 2012 to 2014, he was president, then was demoted to the first vice-president in 2014, of the All-Russian public organization of small and medium-sized businesses "Support of Russia".

 Between 2007 and 2014, he was a member of the Board of Directors of CB Uniastrum Bank.

 In 2009, he has been the founder of the OPORA CREDIT media holding, which provides information on measures to support small and medium-sized businesses and conducts the All-Russian competition for entrepreneurs "Business Success".

 In 2013, he had been a Member of the Central Headquarters of the All-Russian Popular Front.
 He is also the a Member of the Board of Directors of EXIAR OJSC In the same year, he was the co-chairman of the Central Headquarters of the All-Russian Popular Front.

 In 2014 — Member of the Board of Directors of the All-Russian Public Opinion Research Center (VTsIOM).